 Rocky Mountain National Park Basics

 The 415-square-mile protected high-country playground, located between Estes Park and Grand Lake, occupies a hefty chunk of northern Colorado and draws family vacationers, hikers, wildlife watchers, rock climbers and photographers year-round.
 In September 2015, the park celebrated its 100th anniversary.

-The park is within day-trip distance of Denver and the growing Front Range and unfolds a wide range of activities that include summiting 14,259-foot Longs Peak, camping in the expansive backcountry, hiking to waterfalls and alpine lakes and — the park’s number-one attraction — viewing wildlife.
+The park is within day-trip distance of Denver and the growing Front Range and unfolds a wide range of activities that include summiting 14,259-foot Longs Peak, camping in the expansive backcountry, hiking to waterfalls and alpine lakes and — the park’s No. 1 attraction — viewing wildlife.

 More than 3,000 elk, 800 bighorn sheep and herds of mule deer and moose live in the park.
 For the best photography lighting and opportunities to spot massive bugling elk, head to Moraine Park just after sunrise.
 View bighorn sheep at Sheep Lakes May through mid-August and catch a glimpse of RMNP’s ever-elusive moose population along the Colorado River in the Kawuneeche Valley on the park's west side.

 Become immersed in Rocky’s pristine landscape on some of the park’s 355 miles of hiking trails.
 Choose from flat lakeside walks to steeper, more challenging mountain climbs.
 The easy .6-mile Bear Lake trail is a popular hike featuring an interpretive nature trail hugging a subalpine lake at the end of Bear Lake Road.
 For a stunning waterfall hike, make your way to Alberta Falls or Ouzel Falls.